olivierlesnicki/sibyl/README.md

 sibyl
 =====

-A recommendation engine using Likes and Dislikes for JavaScript applications.
+A recommendation engine using likes and dislikes for JavaScript applications.